nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Tags must be non-blank and alphanumeric (spaces are not allowed).
 * Tags are limited to 25 characters.
 * Tags are case-sensitive: e.g. `SHN`,`shn` and `Shn` are each considered separate tags.
+* Insertion order of tags does not guarantee display order in any part of the user interface.
 * Duplicate tags will be accepted as input, but only one instance will be recorded.
 * For the best experience, we recommend keeping tags short and having fewer than 20 of them per entry.
 There is no theoretical limit to the number of tags an entry can have, but SunRez may slow down or run into unexpected problems